 The refugees seeking haven in America were poor and disease-ridden.
 They threatened to take jobs away from Americans and strain welfare budgets.
 They practiced an alien religion and pledged allegiance to a foreign leader.
 They were bringing with them crime.
 They were accused of being rapists.
-And, worst of all, these undesirables were Irish.

 A Famine Forces an Unprecedented Migration.